Sarvopari Palakkaran: Plot

-ASP Chandra Sivakumar calls Jose for a personal meeting at her flat.
+Chandra calls Jose for a personal meeting at her flat.
 Jose uses the opportunity to invite her to his wedding with Linta.
 He was shocked to hear that Anupama has had phone calls with Mani Swami.
 After being reassigned to Naina's case to trap Mani, Jose follows Anupama to Goa, where he realizes she is meeting with Mani.
 Anupama talks to Mani and claims she wants in on the prostitution ring, and when they meet later that night, Mani tries to seduce Anupama, only for Anupama to reveal that he is her father.
 A shocked Mani Swami begs for her forgiveness, as Jose and the police arrive to arrest him.
 Later, Anupama reveals to Jose that she has feelings for him.
 She gives him one last hug and boards a bus while Jose, who's still engaged to Linda, stares lovingly as she rides away.